 Award-winning poet Ruth Padel shared her reflections on her new book 'we are all from somewhere else', about migration and survival in poetry and prose, in an online event hosted by Salusbury World trustee Tom Goodman.

-Hashi Mohamed 'People Like Us' Book Launcnh - 11th February 2020
+Hashi Mohamed 'People Like Us' Book Launch - 11th February 2020

-Barrister, Broadcaster and an Author Hashi Mohamed was in conversation with Judith Enright, headteacher at Queens Park Community School.
-They discussed about social mobility, education and his recently released book, 'People like Us'.
+Barrister, broadcaster and and author Hashi Mohamed was in conversation with Judith Enright, headteacher at Queens Park Community School.
+They discussed social mobility, education and his recently released book, 'People like Us'.